Skip to main content

 token: string; // vault token

-cvcSession?: string; // CVC session ID — present on success; pass to cardSale
+cvcSession: string; // CVC session ID — always present on success; pass to cardSale

 card?: {